 ROPS installation rebate programs

 There are rebate programs available if you want to install a ROPS on your tractor.
-For example, the National Farm Medicine Center’s Wisconsin ROPS Rebate Program offers 70 percent (up to $865) off the cost of a ROPS.
+For example, the National Farm Medicine Center’s Wisconsin ROPS Rebate Program recently increased its reimbursement limit so that no farmer pays more than $500 out-of-pocket to retrofit their tractor, no matter the total cost of the retrofit.

 View this video to learn why ROPS are important, and what could happen without a ROPS installed on your tractor.